 How to Make the Most of Your Internship

 An internship allows you to gain skills and experience in a field of work you hope to become employed in.
-Apply yourself during an internship and you’ll finish a better informed and more skilled person ready to take your career by the scruff of its neck.
+Apply yourself during an internship and you’ll finish a better informed and more skilled person ready to take your career by the scruff of the neck.

 Here’s our insider advice on how to make the most from your internship.
 Trust us, we run an internship programme:

 Everyone’s different but there are a few basics you can follow to ensure you fit in with your colleagues.

 - Dress code – the simple advice is get it right.
 Is everyone else wearing business dress?
 Then you should too.
 Don’t stand out like a sore thumb, it’ll just bring the wrong kind of attention your way.

 - Punctuality and going home – some companies can be rather unforgiving.
 If your colleagues are at their desk and working by 9am sharp, make sure you are too.
 Perhaps they only nip out for a quick lunch and stay on past their contracted hours, take note.
 Remember you’re there to impress, so adapt.

 - Socialising – many businesses thrive on good interpersonal relationships among staff and may encourage them through social events.
 It could be as simple as drinks after work on a Friday.
 If you’re invited – go!
 Even if it's just to show your face.

 Do all the above and you’re more likely to be accepted into the team and your colleagues will automatically view you in a positive light; in turn providing opportunities for your personality and work ethic to shine through.

 If you’re a fully functioning member of the team you’ll gain more support from colleagues, be given more interesting tasks to do, and ultimately leave with enhanced skills and having had a better experience.
 You might even be offered a full-time role.